symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``boolean`` **default**: ``true``

 This determines whether cookies should only be accessible through the HTTP protocol.
-This means that the cookie won't be accessible by scripting languages, such as JavaScript.
+This means that the cookie will not be accessible by scripting languages, such as JavaScript.
 This setting can effectively help to reduce identity theft through XSS attacks.